-In the United States, sertraline is best known under the brand name Zoloft.
-With tens of millions of prescriptions written for it every year in the U.S. alone, it’s one of the most widely used SSRIs on the market.
+In the United States, sertraline is often sold under the brand name Zoloft®.
+It’s one of the most widely used antidepressant medications on the market, with millions of users.

 Sertraline is a selective serotonin reuptake inhibitor, or SSRI.
-Other medications in this class include fluoxetine (Prozac) and paroxetine (Paxil).
+Other medications in this class of drugs include fluoxetine (Prozac®) and paroxetine (Paxil®).

-Approved by the FDA in 1991 for use treating major depressive disorder (MDD), sertraline works by increasing the level of serotonin, a major neurotransmitter, in your brain.
-By increasing serotonin levels, sertraline can help to prevent panic attacks, improve your general mood and stop some obsessive compulsive behaviors.
+What does Zoloft do?
+First approved by the FDA in 1991 as a medication for major depressive disorder (MDD), sertraline works by increasing the level of serotonin, a major neurotransmitter, throughout your brain and body.